Proof-of-Use: Mitigating Tool-Call Hacking in Deep Research Agents: Introduction

+Together, these design choices \textbf{couple every stage into an auditable Proof-of-Use chain}: tool outputs are anchored by stable IDs, steps explicitly cite evidence, cited grounds are selectively perturbed for verification, and the final answer is rewarded for consistency with the same evidence.

-\paragraph{Scope of Tools:} In this work, we define “tools” as black-box\cite{ajwani2024llmgeneratedblackboxexplanationsadversarially} \emph{proxies} that interface with external knowledge sources: including but not limited to open-web search, internal document collections, structured APIs, or specialized knowledge bases.
+\paragraph{\textbf{Scope of Tools:}} In this work, we define “tools” as black-box\cite{ajwani2024llmgeneratedblackboxexplanationsadversarially} \emph{proxies} that interface with external knowledge sources: retrieval-style tools including but not limited to open-web search, internal document collections, structured APIs, or specialized knowledge bases.
 This reflects a common abstraction in RAG systems, where tools are used to fetch potentially relevant information conditioned on the current query or reasoning context.
-While other forms of external tools (e.g., calculators, code interpreters, or simulators) have been explored in agent-based systems\cite{wölflein2025llmagentsmakingagent}, our focus is on the multi-source retrieval setting where the challenge lies in tool routing and evidence integration, not symbolic execution or procedural control.
-This scoped definition allows us to isolate and study a critical bottleneck in retrieval-augmented reasoning: the agent’s ability to strategically call and utilize retrieval interfaces in a way that causally supports final outputs.
-We believe this setup is both practically relevant and theoretically rich, and we leave extension to broader tool types as future work. \paragraph{Contributions.} Our work makes three key contributions:

-\begin{itemize} \item We identify and formalize the \textbf{tool-call hacking} phenomenon of RAG agents in multi-source environments, revealing how sparse rewards and ungrounded rollouts lead to tool overuse and hallucinated grounding.
+We \textbf{do not} extend our analysis to coding or mathematical tools\cite{wölflein2025llmagentsmakingagent}.

+This choice is deliberate: coding and math tools primarily stress symbolic reasoning and execution correctness, where tool outputs are directly consumed as final answers and failures are typically observable (e.g., wrong values or execution errors).
+In contrast, retrieval tools serve as intermediate evidence providers.
+Their effectiveness depends on problem analysis, retrieval planning, and information integration, creating a setting where agents can satisfy tool-call specifications without causally relying on the returned evidence. \textbf{This makes retrieval-centric tools particularly susceptible to tool-call hacking} (see Section~\ref{def-toolcallhack} for a formal definition), motivating our PoU rewards.